Graphic novel: European adoption of the term

 Outside North America, Eisner's A Contract with God and Spiegelman's Maus led to the popularization of the expression "graphic novel" as well.
 Until then, most European countries used neutral, descriptive terminology that referred to the form of the medium, not the contents or the publishing form.
 In Francophone Europe for example, the expression bandes dessinées — which literally translates as "drawn strips" – is used, while the terms stripverhaal ("strip story") and tegneserie ("drawn series") are used by the Dutch/Flemish and Scandinavians respectively.
 European comics studies scholars have observed that Americans originally used graphic novel for everything that deviated from their standard, 32-page comic book format, meaning that all larger-sized, longer Franco-Belgian comic albums, regardless of their contents, fell under the heading.

-Writer-artist Bryan Talbot claims that the first collection of his The Adventures of Luther Arkwright, published by Proutt in 1982, was the first British "graphic novel."
+Writer-artist Bryan Talbot claims that the first collection of his The Adventures of Luther Arkwright, published by Proutt in 1982, was the first British graphic novel.

 American comic critics have occasionally referred to European graphic novels as "Euro-comics", and attempts were made in the late 1980s to cross-fertilize the American market with these works.
 American publishers Catalan Communications and NBM Publishing released translated titles, predominantly from the backlog catalogs of Casterman and Les Humanoïdes Associés.

+Autobiographical graphic novels

+“As Leigh Gilmore explains, autobiography ‘draws its authority less from its resemblance to real life than from its proximity to discourses of truth and identity, less from reference or mimesis than from the cultural power of truth telling’ ” Maus was the first major autobiographical graphic novel telling the story of what life was like during the Holocaust.
+Other popular autobiographical graphic novels are Marjane Satrapi’s Persepolis, and Alison Bechdel’s Fun Home.
+Persepolis is about Satrapi growing up during the Iranian Revolution; it's a book telling her story but also what all the Iranians went through during this violent time in their history.
+Fun Home is a book dealing with the author's complicated relationship with her father and both her and her father coming out.
+Autobiographical stories always vary because people have so many different experiences and no two stories are the same.